mmarinel/N-Puzzle-AI/README.md

 Different politics may lead to more or less efficient algorithms; one politic that does not prioritize the expansion of most promising nodes, can in fact get stuck on a long path or even a dead end path.
 Moreover, the politics determines whether our algorithm is optimal or not.

-Among all optimal solutions, we call "optimal solution" a solution with minimal path_cost for the final node as described in the *child_node* procedure.
+Among all solutions, we call "optimal solution" a solution with minimal path_cost for the final node as described in the *child_node* procedure.

 Given the template above, one can classify all search algorithms into two big families: